-Confusing the letters b and d is a common issue for many learners.
+Confusing the letters b and d is a common issue for many children.

 Recognising the letters (and their individual sounds) is vital to reading and being able to correctly form (handwrite) the letters is essential when writing.
 Being able to automatically and correctly recognise and write the letters b and d has a direct impact on a child’s literacy.